 Does your partner make fun of you?
 On occasion, do they humiliate you?
 If this is how you feel but you don’t make it known to them, you’re not doing anything to solve the problem.

 On occasion, our partner has a way of making us feel hurt but we deal with it in the name of love.
 The most probable reason is that we are suffering from emotional dependence.
 Because of that, we don’t know how to say “I’m not going to tolerate this; I’m leaving.”

 It’s important that you keep in mind that you have to have respect in a relationship.
 If not, this will be, without a doubt, another one of the behaviors that will predict your relationship’s failure.
 And for this, good communication is also very important.

 Among all of the behaviors that predict the failure of a relationship, this is one of the clearest.
 It’s when the blame is always put on someone else, meaning the person never takes responsibility.

-There is type of attitude that is pretty toxic and whose intent is to manipulate the relationship.
-In this case, we’re talking about silence and indifference.
+There’s a type of attitude that’s pretty toxic and its main intent is to manipulate another: the silent treatment and/or indifference.

-We cannot force and demand anything from our partner.
+We can’t force and demand anything from our partner.
 They are a free person who we need to respect without making any attempt to manipulate them at our whim.

 In the same way, the other person should act in the same way.
 If a relationship makes us feel overwhelmed and we realize that we have stopped doing things we like just to please, maybe that person is not for you.